rebsrebs/BinarySearchtree/README.md

 # BinarySearchtree
 Binary Search Tree assignment for The Odin Project

+You’ll build a balanced BST in this assignment.
+Do not use duplicate values because they make it more complicated and result in trees that are much harder to balance.
+Therefore, be sure to always remove duplicate values or check for an existing value before inserting.

 1. Build a Node class / factory.
 It should have an attribute for the data it stores as well as its left and right children.

 2. Build a Tree class / factory which accepts an array when initialized.
 The Tree class should have a root attribute which uses the return value of buildTree which you’ll write next.